Congratulations! You’ve been admitted to Lafayette and will soon begin the journey of a lifetime.

 Commons Council Interest Meetings- All first-year students are encouraged to get involved in the Commons Council.
 It is an opportunity to have a leadership position beginning in their first semester and plan memorable events for classmates.
 Interest meetings are held by Commons in mid-September.

 Family Weekend – Lafayette hosts the largest annual campus event each fall when it invites its students and their families to enjoy a packed three-day schedule for Family Weekend.
 A student committee spends six months planning for this wonderful Lafayette tradition, starting with a program theme.
 The weekend includes student performances and major entertainment, faculty panels, discussions and showcase lectures, athletic events, tours, open houses and exhibits, and of course, lots of food!

-First-year Gateway meeting – Get started with Career Services by attending a first-year Gateway group meeting.
+First-year Gateway meeting – Get started with the Gateway Career Center by attending a first-year Gateway group meeting.
 Learn about the program, including what it is all about, why to get started now, the benefits of staying engaged, and also hear other Gateway students share their experiences.
 Whether you know what you want to do or aren’t sure where to begin, Gateway is for you!
-Check out the Career Services website at careerservices.lafayette.edu for the first-year calendar and for more information.
+Check out the Gateway Career Center website at gateway.lafayette.edu for the first-year calendar and for more information.